alexanderchan/tw-prefix-grammar/README.md

 # tw-prefix-grammar README

-This adds a tailwind prefix grammar to search for tw prefixes in any string or template string.
+This adds a `keyword.twprefix` to the grammar so it can be highlighted in any string or string template.
+It currently only matches `tw*-` and `gd-*`.

+It also adds a command to "Prefix tailwind classes".

 ![Usage](images/usage.gif)

 ## Features

-This adds a `keyword.twprefix` to the grammar so it can be highlighted in any string or string template.
-It currently only matches `tw*-` and `gd-*`.

-Adds a command to "Prefix tailwind classes".

 ## Usage

-To use this extension, follow these steps:

 To use this extension, follow these steps: